GMT Games

 GMT Games is a California-based wargaming publisher founded in 1990.
 The company has become well known for graphically attractive games that range from "monster games" of many maps and counters, to quite simple games suitable for introducing new players to wargaming.
 They also produce card games and family games.
-The current management and creative team includes Tony Curtis, Rodger MacGowan, Mark Simonitch, and Andy Lewis.
+The current management and creative team includes Tony Curtis, Mark Simonitch, and Andy Lewis.

 History

 GMT's name comes from the first name initials of founders Gene Billingsley, Mike Crane, and Terry Shrum.
 Crane and Shrum later left GMT and founded the Fresno Gaming Association.

 In the 1990s GMT pioneered a pre-order system called "Project 500" or "P500", where customers pre-order a title and production does not begin until a set minimum of orders had been reached.
 This system has been adopted by other wargame publishers.
 GMT was successful during the 1990s, when other war game publishers were failing, which has been credited in part to their innovative P500 system.

 GMT is known for publishing the COIN series of games, which started with Andean Abyss: Insurgency and Counterinsurgency in Colombia by Volko Ruhnke, a CIA instructor.
 Most COIN titles feature four playable factions commanding guerrilla forces or conventional military forces, both trying to win the hearts and minds of the local population.
 The games focus on historical conflicts such as the Cuban Revolution, Vietnam War, Gallic Wars, American Revolution, War in Afghanistan, and others.

 GMT's best-known game may be Twilight Struggle, a card-driven strategy game about the global Cold War.
 In 2018, GMT began creating Windows and mobile adaptations for some of their titles, including Twilight Struggle and Labyrinth: The War on Terror.

 GMT was about to publish Scramble for Africa in 2019, but pulled the title after controversy erupted about its subject matter.

 The Washington Post called GMT "the modern hobby's highest-profile wargame publisher" and characterized P500 as a "Kickstarter before Kickstarter that allowed fans to vote with their wallets on which GMT games should come to market".
 Wargamer Magazine called them a "house-name in table-top wargaming".
 VICE News said they are "one of the biggest and most successful [companies], with one of the largest libraries."